What Is SSD? Ultimate Guide to Install, Partition, and Optimize SSD on Windows - Qiling

 What Is SSD, Types, and Price

-SSD, known as Solid-Sate Drive, is a solid-state storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory, and functioning as secondary storage in the hierarchy of computer storage.
+SSD, known as Solid-Solid-state drive (SSD) is a type of storage device that uses integrated circuit assemblies to store data persistently, typically with flash memory, serving as secondary storage in the computer storage hierarchy.

-According to Wikipedia, the SSD is a storage device that uses flash memory and integrated circuit assemblies to help users persistently store files and data on the drive.
-Also, it was designed as a secondary storage device for computers.
-For now, the SSD disk is even more popular than HDDs.
+The SSD is a storage device that uses flash memory and integrated circuit assemblies to store files and data persistently, designed as a secondary storage device for computers, and has become more popular than HDDs.

 Market share of SSDs